CoreumFoundation/coreum/x/dex/spec/README.md

 high uncertainty, especially for trading pairs presenting out-of-scope ratio consistently, I recommend rejecting those orders (**TBD**).
 Due to that some pairs might be non-tradable on our DEX.
 As an alternative solution we may research the possibility of using `float64` format mentioned earlier.

+#### Using whole and decimal parts

+To store the price as a part of the key, we may use two `uint64` numbers: first to encode the whole part, the second one to encode the decimal part.

+For the whole part we may use the full scope of `uint64`, `0..18_446_744_073_709_551_615`, resulting in maximum number greater than `10^19`.

+For the decimal part we are limited to the subscope of `uint64`, `0..9_999_999_999_999_999_999`, fully covering 19 decimal places.

+This system gives us the ability to store numbers in the scope `0.0000000000000000000..18446744073709551615.9999999999999999999`, using 16 bytes.
+Take a note that maybe (this is huge "maybe" because I didn't do the full analysis) we could use the magic of `float64` and store the price as a mantissa and exponent, using only 8 bytes at the same time.
+I may figure it out, but only if the team decides that benefits are worth the time being spent, as it's not a trivial thing.

+Given that format, key prefix might be defined where both numbers are concatenated this way:
+- big-endian-encoded whole part
+- big endian-encoded decimal part

+#### Using fraction and exponent

+The concepts described here are similar (but also significant differences are present) to the IEEE 754 standard describing floating-point number format.
+For more info on that, check: https://en.wikipedia.org/wiki/Double-precision_floating-point_format.

+This needs to be further discussed and needs a lot of designing (**TBD**).

 ### Transient order key